TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

     - The current arch then makes sense.
         - Modes are convenient way to associate players to session guids through solvable stream.
         - And we want to be able to synchronously identify players with just 1-byte ids.

-- It will be useful to network the test_mode because it will be the minimal mode, as a showcase of the interface required
-- Note test mode is unimplemented for multiplayer

-- Investigate a desync when switching legacy maps
-    - might be due to clean_state = in.scene.world
-        - change to advanced_cosm
-    - Does it happen in the previous commit?
-    - Also maybe it won't matter once we use new format

-- Also plan for sending/loading autosaves
-    - So that we don't have to explicitly save when doing another online playtest

 - Resolving duplicate arena names
     - WILL happen.